eblerjana/pangenie/README.md

 We run PanGenie given a pangenome graph (VCF file,``test-variants.vcf``), sequencing reads (FASTA/FASTQ file, ``test-reads.fa``) and a reference sequence (FASTA file, ``test-reference.fa``) provided in the ``demo/`` folder.
 After installation, PanGenie's genotyping algorithm can be run using the following command:

-`` ./build/src/PanGenie -i test-reads.fq -r test-reference.fasta -v test-variants.vcf -g -o test ``
+`` ./build/src/PanGenie -i test-reads.fq -r test-reference.fasta -v test-variants.vcf -g -o test -e 100000 ``

 The result will be a VCF file named `` test_genotyping.vcf `` containing the same variants as the input VCF with additional genotype predictions, genotype likelihoods and genotype qualities.